phruederi/MPIPZ_SPP_workshop/Amplicon_sequencing_analysis/tutorials/Hands-on session - Taxonomic Classification.md

 ```
 - classify-sklearn: Naive Bayes Classifier

 For each method, one is free to choose a set of reference sequences and taxonomy.
 In general, there are three databases to choose, including [Greengenes], [RDP] and [Silva].
-But only Silva keeps updating.
+But only Silva keeps updated.
 In this tutorial, we only introduce how to classify reads taxonomically based on Silva database.
 - ./data/tax/silva_132: the ARB-SILVA database (Download here: https://ftp.arb-silva.de/qiime/)